DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-4.md

 ##Challenges

 Systems often do not support accessibility tools (for example, screen readers) and may not be designed to meet current accessibility standards.
 There are external products available that can support this.
-Capturing pronouns and names for children has also been a recurring issue for local authorities.
+Capturing pronouns and names for children has also been a recurring issue for local authorities,

 [Introduction](/index)